umzi2/wtp_dataset_destroyer/instructions/common.md

 ### Examples:
 - `input` - input folder
 - `output` - output folder (saves new HQ and LQ images)
-- `process` - The degradations that will be applied to your images
+- `degradation` - The degradations that will be applied to your images
 - `num_workers`* - The number of processes for parallel processing.
 It's best to use your CPU core count
 - `map_type`* - Valid processing types: `process`, `thread` and `for`
   - If you run into issues on Windows, swap to `thread`